colinaut/action-form/README.md

 ## `<af-step>`

 Form step wrapper.
 Automatically adds previous, next, and a final submit buttons unless footer is overridden.
 This element is light DOM unless you add a declarative shadow DOM template.

+### Attributes

+* data-title - (optional) Title attribute for progress bar and prev/next buttons of sibling steps
+* valid - (automatic, set by af-step) shown if all child fields are valid
+* data-index - (automatic, set by action-form) index for current step, undefined with not visible
+* data-button.prev - text for the previous button; overrides data-title and action-form data-button.prev
+* data-button.next - text for the next button; overrides data-title and action-form data-button.next
+* data-button.submit - text for submit button; overrides action-form data-button.submit

 ## `<af-progress>`